mgcaret/of816/test/README.md

 # OF816 Unit tests

 This directory contains unit and conformance tests for OF816.
-The ```*.fs``` files contain the tests andtest support files.
+The ```*.fs``` files contain the tests and test support files.
 Most tests are arranged in the order they appear in IEEE 1275-94 chapters 5 and 7.

 Tests written in ALL CAPS, and ``tester.fs`` were borrowed from the Forth 2012/ANSI Forth